mohamadaoud/Cypress-Automation/README.md

 # Cypress-automation-login-tests
 Tests are in the folder cypress/integration

-login-spec.js shows successful and unsuccessful login via user interface using correct and wrong credentials
+login-spec.js shows successful and unsuccessful login scenarios via user interface using correct and wrong credentials

 # Environment
 Using Windows 7 and above (64-bit only)

 # Test-setup
-Install the following:
+* Install the following:
-Nodejs
+* Nodejs
-npm
+* npm
-Visual Studio Code
+* Visual Studio Code
-Cypress
+* Cypress

 Once you installed Nodejs and Visual Studio Code;
 Open Visual Studio Code, run the following command: npm init (set up a new or existing npm package)